iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

     .. image:: ../_static/control_center_pics/linux/linux_sudo_command.png

     On Windows, locate the Control Center's installation using the file explorer.
+By default, the application is located in Program Files (x86)/IQ Control Center/IQ Control Center/IQ Control Center.exe
     Right click the executable and select 'Run as administrator'.

     .. image:: ../_static/control_center_pics/windows/windows_run_as_administrator.png

-3. Once the application runs, navigate to the Menu in the top left and select 'Import Resource Pack'.
+2. Once the application runs, navigate to the Menu in the top left and select 'Import Resource Pack'.

 .. image:: ../_static/control_center_pics/windows/windows_menu_import_resource_pack.png

-4. A popup will appear requesting that you run the Control Center as an administrator.
+3. A popup will appear requesting that you run the Control Center as an administrator.
 Since you already did this in step 1, click 'OK' and proceed to the next step.

 .. image:: ../_static/control_center_pics/windows/windows_administrator_privileges_required_popup.png

-5. The File Explorer will appear.
+4. The File Explorer will appear.
 Navigate to the .zip file that was provided.
 In this example, the .zip file is named ResourcePackExample and it is located in Downloads.
 Select the .zip file and click 'Open'.

 .. image:: ../_static/control_center_pics/windows/windows_resource_pack_file_explorer.png

-6. After the .zip file is imported, a popup will appear requesting that you restart the Control Center.
+5. After the .zip file is imported, a popup will appear requesting that you restart the Control Center.
 Click 'OK' and restart the Control Center, but this time you do not have to run as an administrator.

 .. image:: ../_static/control_center_pics/windows/windows_application_restart_required_popup.png

-7. If the provided resource .zip file includes `default files <#configuration-with-defaults>`_, you will find them in the dropdown menu in the General tab next to MODULE PRE-SETTINGS.
+6. If the provided resource .zip file includes `default files <#configuration-with-defaults>`_, you will find them in the dropdown menu in the General tab next to MODULE PRE-SETTINGS.
 The other resource files will include additional configuration options based on your connected module.

 .. image:: ../_static/control_center_pics/windows/windows_custom_default_file_example.png